Kyoto Aquarium Report – 7 attractions of Kyoto Aquarium

-It opened in 2016 to offer the opportunity to experience Japan’s steps toward modernization through railway history in the city of Kyoto.
+Kyoto Railway Museum opened in 2016 to offer the opportunity to experience Japan’s steps toward modernization through railway history in the city of Kyoto.

-After riding the SL steam train for just few rounds, you can see the train going back down the track for picking up coal.
+After riding the SL steam train for just a few rounds, you can see the train going back down the track for picking up coal.
 This is one of the highlights at the museum.

 University and High school student: 1,000yen